profexorgeek/frostflake/docs/Views/View.md

 ## Create a Custom View

 You will usually extend the `View` class to add screens, menus, or levels to your game.
-Here is an example of a custom view
+Here is an example of a custom view:

 ```typescript
 // imports go here